 This simple gesture automatically triggers the mobile app to send alerts to

-- the previously selected contacts: they receive a text message with a url, where they can see a live status of the button holder’s location;
+- the previously selected contacts: they receive a text message with a URL, where they can see the live status of the button holder’s location;

 - the previously selected contacts and the professional security service: the security service receives real-time user’s coordinates and listens to an audio stream from the button holder’s phone.
 Thus, in case of emergency, they are able to immediately send police to that location.

 Such an alert system allows the security service to take urgent actions and may turn out to be a life-saving solution.
 You can find a more detailed description of the app’s functionality in our article Emergency Alert App Development: How to Build an App With a Portable Panic Button [Case Study].